Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ## General Syntax

-This recommended syntax starts with the characters known as an executable specification in POSIX: #!.
+This recommended syntax starts with the characters known as an executable specification in POSIX: `#!`.

-The next two characters are:

-    : - this marks the YAML format, the only one currently used The content format, which is either:
+The first following character is `:` that marks the YAML format.
+As the content format, key-value pair or nesting block can be presented.

+`:`
-        : - the comma-separated keys with no nesting
+: the comma-separated keys with no nesting

-        { - like above, but nesting is allowed and must end with }
+`{`
+: a nested block that can have one or more key-value pairs, but it must end with `}`

-(Nesting means that you can have multiple level brace-enclosed parts inside.)
+Note that nesting means multiple level brace-enclosed parts are allowed.

 The form of the key-value pair is